jfpalchak/cranberry/README.md

 ### 🦠 Known Bugs

+* WIP: User Account full CRUD functionality.
+As of submission, a user cannot edit or delete their registered information.
+* WIP: The number of cigarettes smoked does not yet affect the user's overall metrics.
+  * WIP: Allow users to optionally reset their 'Smoke Free' clock.
+* WIP: Journals state management is not yet managed by a Redux store.
-* If any bugs are discovered, please contact the author.
+* If any additional bugs are discovered, please contact the author.

 ### 🛠 Technology Used